All Episodes

 I know this because I'm an investor in these companies.

-Um, and I had seen a number of pitches of automation for things like fast food.
+But we had a number of companies we'd invested in, and I had seen a number of pitches of automation for things like fast food.

 Nobody wants to order from a kiosk.

-Like maybe in 10 years people will, or the order on their mobile phone is probably better, but sure enough, all of those business owners and the uh people who own those kiosk companies, they called me back.
+Sure enough, all of those business owners and the people who own those kiosk companies, they call me back.

-Oh my god, our revenue went 10x this year.
+Oh my God, our revenue went 10X this year.

-And I said, What happened?
+And I said, what happened?

-And now you go to a McDonald's, they're like, there's no there's no cashier.
+And now you go to a McDonald's.

-If you want to use a cashier, they're like, Yeah, give me five minutes, I'll go find one.
+If you want to use a cashier, they're like, give me five minutes.

 Or you go to a waffle house if you want to fight at 2 a.m.